Immigrating to the Isle of ManLearn more about applying for visas, immigration processes, and settlement to the Isle of

 Tier 1- Investor: For high net worth individuals making a substantial financial investment to the Isle of Man.

 The Tier 1 (Investor) visa allows individuals who have at least £2,000,000 in investment funds to stay in the Isle of Man for up to 3 years and 4 months with options to extend or settle.
 This visa allows your family members to apply for a visa and join you in the Isle of Man.
 You may also work or study, however there are some restrictions on the types of qualifying investment you can make.

 Tier 1- Entrepreneur: For individuals investing in the Isle of Man by setting up, taking over, and being actively involved in the running of one or more businesses.

 This is a Points Based system, and in order for you to make a successful initial or extension application within Tier 1 (Entrepreneur), you must score the required number of points.
-You must work only within the business specified, have access to at least £200,000 investment funds.
+You must work only within the business specified and have access to at least £200,000 investment funds.
 This visa allows your family members to apply for a visa and join you in the Isle of Man.

 Tier 1- Graduate Entrepreneur: For MBA and other Isle of Man graduates to extend their stay in the Island to establish one or more businesses in the Isle of Man.

 Tier 1- Graduate Entrepreneur Visa is for those who have been identified by Higher Education Institutions as having developed genuine and credible business ideas and entrepreneurial skills to extend their stay in the Isle of Man after graduation to establish one or more businesses in the Isle of Man.
 You WILL need an endorsement from an institution of higher learning

 Tier 1- Exceptional Talent: For exceptionally talented individuals in certain fields.